 We operate in a relatively new industry that is not widely understood and requires highly skilled and technical personnel.
 We believe that our future success is highly dependent on the talents and contributions of our senior management team, members of our executive team, and other key employees across product, engineering, risk management, finance, compliance and legal, and marketing.
 Our future success depends on our ability to attract, develop, motivate, and retain highly qualified and skilled employees.
 Due to the nascent nature of the digital financial system, the pool of qualified talent is extremely limited, particularly with respect to executive talent, engineering, risk management, and financial regulatory expertise.
 We face intense competition for qualified individuals from numerous software and other technology companies.
 To attract and retain key personnel, we incur significant costs, including salaries and benefits and equity incentives.
-Even so, these measures may not be enough to attract, retain and motivate additional highly skilled employees required for the planned expansion of our business could adversely impact our operating results and impair our ability to grow.
+Even so, these measures may not be enough to attract and retain the personnel we require to operate our business effectively.
+The loss of even a few key employees or senior leaders, or an inability to attract, retain and motivate additional highly skilled employees required for the planned expansion of our business could adversely impact our operating results and impair our ability to grow.